hashicorp/vault/website/source/intro/vs/hsm.html.md

 compliance requirements (e.g. FIPS 140), which often require specific hardware protections and security models in addition to software.

 Vault doesn't replace an HSM.
-Instead, they can be complimentary; a compliant HSM can protect Vault's master key to help Vault comply with regulatory requirements, and Vault can provide easy client APIs for tasks such as encryption and decryption.
+Instead, they can be complementary; a compliant HSM can protect Vault's master key to help Vault comply with regulatory requirements, and Vault can provide easy client APIs for tasks such as encryption and decryption.